deployphp/deployer/docs/contrib/slack.md

   ```
   set('slack_webhook', 'https://hooks.slack.com/...');
   ```
+- `slack_channel` - channel to send notification to.
+The default is the channel configured in the webhook
 - `slack_title` – the title of application, default `{{application}}`
 - `slack_text` – notification message template, markdown supported
   ```